* Updated 2023*

 All participants are responsible for their own travel arrangements to Lhasa.
 We take care of all China-Tibet VISA process if coming from Nepal.
 The size of the group is between 4-12 people and the kind of transportation varies according to the size of it: minivan or minibus.

 Tour price for 4-12 people, 2850USD per person.

-– Single room occupancy supplement: 450USD.
+– Single room occupancy supplement: 560USD (hotels only).